Thorin

 9. Major Bugs & Debugging Stories

 The biggest debugging effort in the project.
-After the initial build, Hunter reported the engine was playing nonsensical moves despite correct WDL evaluation.
+After the initial build, I reported the engine was playing nonsensical moves despite correct WDL evaluation.
 Six separate bugs were found:

 1. Policy index table: Programmatic generation produced wrong move ordering.
-Fixed by using pre-generated 1858-entry array from Hunter's reference repo.
+Fixed by using pre-generated 1858-entry array from my reference repo.

 2. Promotion encoding: Inverted (queen treated as normal, n/b/r as underpromotions).
 Correct: q/r/b have explicit suffixes, knight uses bare 4-char move.